• Art Magazine

 Photo by Getty Images @gettyimages, via Unsplash

-The future of art, culture, fashion, and interior design will certainly continue to be shaped by the need for depth, responsibility, and innovation.
-By 2026, we will fully recognize the profound impact creative expression can have on social life.
-Creativity is used as a tool for reflection, enabling us to understand complexity and shape emotions that connect.
+The future of art, culture, fashion, and interior design will undoubtedly continue to be shaped by the need for depth, responsibility, and innovation.
+By 2026, the full extent to which creative forms of expression can influence social life will be fully recognized.
+Creativity will be used as a tool for reflection, as it enables us to understand complexity and to shape emotions that connect us.

 A global awareness of sustainability and social responsibility accompanies this development.
-Aesthetics alone are not enough: Young artists, designers, and architects see themselves as designers of a more promising future.
-They are experimenting with biodegradable materials, developing inclusive formats, and using technology to overcome obstacles.
+Aesthetics alone are not enough for them: Young female artists, designers, and architects see themselves as shapers of a more promising future.
+They are experimenting with biodegradable materials, developing inclusive formats, and using technologies to overcome obstacles.

-Young creatives are demanding nothing less than a new understanding of beauty – one based on ethics, authenticity and empathy.
+Young creatives are being asked to embrace nothing less than a new understanding of beauty – one based on ethics, authenticity, and empathy.

 In the future, there will be room for imagination.
 Aesthetics will not be dogmatic, but playful.
 It will allow for contrasts and rely on diversity, creating new perspectives instead of closing them off.

-The creative energy of 2025 is not a temporary phenomenon, but a cultural manifesto.
-In a present full of crises and social hardship, it calls us to make the world more conscious, more beautiful, and more humane.
+The creative energy of 2025 is not a passing phenomenon, but a cultural manifesto.
+In a present full of crises and social hardship, it calls upon us to create a more conscious, beautiful, and humane world.

 Joachim Rodriguez y Romero